mafudge/lets-learn-docker/readme.md

 To make this happen we have the `docker-compose` utility, which reads the `docker-compose.yml` file.
 This tool allows you orchestrate running multiple containers under a single command.
 Learn more at: https://docs.docker.com/compose/compose-file/

+## Installing Docker

+To install Docker on your Windows or Mac, you'll need **Docker Desktop**.
+To install on Linux, you'll need the **Docker Engine** (also known as **Docker Server**).

+To install, follow these instructions here: https://docs.docker.com/install/

+## Docker Walk-Through

+The best way to learn Docker and really understand its value is apply it to a real-world scenario.
+In this section we will walk through the docker commands necessary to get JupyterLab https://jupyter.org/  up and running.

+Docker runs from the command line, so first you must open a terminal.

+1. Let's download the Jupyter Data Science Notebook image from docker hub: https://hub.docker.com/r/jupyter/datascience-notebook.
+Type the following:
+`docker pull jupyter/datascience-notebook`

+2. It will take a bit for the image to download, when it is finished, let's run a container from the image by typing:
+`docker run -d jupyter/datascience-notebook`
+NOTE: The `-d` runs the container in the background and returns you to the command prompt.
+Without it, you must press `CTRL+C` to return to the command prompt, which stops the container.

+3. Let's see what's running, type:
+`docker ps`
+To view all the running containers.
+You should see it up.

+4.

+docker hub

+`docker pull <image>`

+`docker run <image>`

+`docker run -d -P <image>`

+`docker run -d -P --name jupyterlab <image>`

+`docker stop jupyterlab`

+`docker rm jupyterlab`

+volumes

+` -v .:/home/jovyan/work`

+`docker-compose`